 Maths Scholars Scholarship Interview - the low down

-What to expect in a Maths Scholars interview
+What to expect in a Maths Scholars Assessment

-As a Maths Scholar Scholarship interviewer I have been involved in the process for a number of years.
-Obviously in that time I have come across some fantastic interviewees.
-Sadly I have come across some less impressive candidates too.
-So I was asked what I would recommend to potential scholars before they begin the interview process.
+As a Maths Scholarship Assessor I have been involved in the process for a number of years.
+Obviously in that time I have come across some fantastic candidates and ,sadly, I have come across some less impressive candidates too.
+So I was asked what I would recommend to candidates before they begin the Assessment process.
 My advice can be summed up in a few words: prepare, prepare and prepare some more!

 Prepare, prepare and prepare some more!